ctate/3d-model-generator/README.md

 4. **Generate** - Click generate and wait for your model to be created
 5. **Preview & Download** - View your 3D model in real-time and download in your preferred format

-## 👨‍💻 Author
+## Author

 - **Chris Tate** ([@ctatedev](https://x.com/ctatedev))

 ---

 <p align="center">
-  Built with ❤️ using modern web technologies
+  Built with modern web technologies
 </p>